KristofferC/MMA.jl/README.md

 [![Build Status](https://travis-ci.org/KristofferC/MMA.jl.svg?branch=master)](https://travis-ci.org/KristofferC/MMA.jl)

-This module implements the MMA Algorithm in Julia as described by Krister Svanberg in [1].
+This module implements the MMA Algorithm in Julia as described by Krister Svanberg in [1] and [2].

-The code in this module was made for a course in Structural Optimization and should be seen as educational.
-For real use it is likely better to use a more mature code base, for example [NLopt.jl](https://github.com/JuliaOpt/NLopt.jl) which contain a more modern MMA algorithm than the one implemented here.

 ## Usage